Lower bounds on nonnegative rank via nonnegative nuclear norms: Examples

 The optimal matrix $W$ in the semidefinite program\footnote{Note that the matrix considered in this example is symmetric, and so one could use the reduced semidefinite program \eqref{eq:reducedSDPdual} to simplify the computation of $\nu_+^{[0]}(A)$.
 However for simplicity and for illustration purposes, we used in this example the original formulation \eqref{eq:nu+0}.} \eqref{eq:nu+0} for which $\nu_+^{[0]}(A) = \langle A, W \rangle$ is given by:

 Observe that the matrix $W$ is obtained from $A$ by replacing the ones with $\frac{1}{\sqrt{2}}$ and the zeros with $-\frac{1}{\sqrt{2}}$.
-The matrix $W$ is feasible for the semidefinite program \eqref{eq:nu+0} and we have the following decomposition of $ $ into a nonnegative part and a positive semidefinite part:
+The matrix $W$ is feasible for the semidefinite program \eqref{eq:nu+0} and one can check that we have the following decomposition of $ $ into a nonnegative part and a positive semidefinite part:

 {

 } \end{example}